The Amazing Race Canada

 Commissioned and broadcast by CTV, The Amazing Race Canada is hosted by former Olympian Jon Montgomery, produced by Insight Productions in association with Bell Media and with the support of Profiles Television.

-After the season 7 finale, it was announced that the show was renewed for an eighth season.
-Originally expected to premiere in mid-2020, the season's production was postponed until 2022 due to the COVID-19 pandemic in Canada.
-Season 8 premiered on July 5, 2022 and concluded on September 20, 2022.
-On November 28, 2022, casting opened for a ninth season.
+The first season aired in the summer of 2013, with the show continuing on a yearly basis – with seasons being produced each spring and airing each summer, except for a 2-year hiatus during the COVID-19 pandemic.
+As of 2025, eleven seasons have aired with the show renewed for a twelfth season.